USA

 Apr86

 Allegheny Airlines inherited twenty-three One-Elevens when in took over Mohawk Airlines Inc on 12th April 1972.
 These comprised seventeen Series 204AFs, three Series 215AUs and three Series 203AEs.
 In the same year the company further expanded its One-Eleven fleet to thirty-one aircraft with the purchase of a further eight Series 203AEs from Braniff Airways Inc. The aircraft were initially operated in a 74 seat passenger configuration.
-This was later raised to 79 when the Series 204AFs and 215AUs had their rear airstairs removed between 1980 and 1983 in a weight saving measure bringing them in line with the ex Braniff Airways Series 203AEs which had been delivered new without rear airstairs.
+The aircraft were used on a much expanded network from that of Mohawk Airlines Inc. This expansion extended southwards to Tampa, north to Montréal, Ottawa and Toronto in Canada, westwards to Chicago, St Louis and Evansville and eastwards to Boston and Providence.
+Pittsburgh was the major hub and operating base for the fleet and La Guardia, Newark and Kennedy were all served in New York.
+Other points served included Akron, Albany, Baltimore, Binghamton, Buffalo, Burlington, Charleston, Cincinnati, Cleveland, Columbus, Dayton, Detroit, Elmira, Erie, Harrisburg, Hartford, Indianapolis, Islip, Ithaca, Lexington, Newhaven, Philadelphia, Rochester (New York), Syracuse, Utica, Washington and White Plains.
 The company changed its name to US Air Inc with effect from 29th October 1979.
-The aircraft were used on a much expanded network from that of Mohawk Airlines Inc. This extended southwards to Tampa, north to Montreal, Ottawa and Toronto in Canada, westwards to Chicago, St Louis and Evansville and eastwards to Boston and Providence.
-Pittsburgh was the major hub and operating base for the fleet and La Guardia, Newark and Kennedy were all served in New York.
-The aircraft were also used for charter work and were leased to several operators at various times both in Canada and the USA.
-The fleet was gradually reduced until by January 1989 only eight aircraft were required to cover the programme.
-By the summer of the same year all One-Elevens had been withdrawn from service.

 Registration